Gallery

 image.png

 This, in turn, will bloat—not minimize—your product requirements and drain your limited startup resources.
-In lean startup terms, by definition it will cause your Minimum Viable Product to not be minimal at all.
-And you won’t just feel that drain in product development.
+In lean startup terms, by definition it will cause your Minimum Viable Product to become a Maximum Bloated Product!
+And you won’t just feel that drag in product development.
 It’ll come back to haunt you in any go-to-market (GTM) activities and then again in customer service and support, potentially paralyzing your business model.

 By contrast if you define and apply a Minimum Viable Segment (MVS), your Minimum Viable Product (MVP) will indeed stay minimal and enable you to maximize the use of your scarce startup resources.
 Simply put MVS+MVP = Maximum startup effectiveness!